nextcloud/documentation/developer_manual/app/unittesting.rst

 .. note:: PHPUnit executes all PHP Files that end with **Test.php**.
 Be sure to consider that in your file naming.

-The apptemplateadvanced provides an own classloader :file:`tests/classloader.php` that loads the the classes.
+The Advanced Apptemplate provides an extra classloader :file:`tests/classloader.php` that loads the the classes.
+Require this file at the top of your tests.

-.. note:: The classloader in the **tests/** directory assumes that the **appframework/** folder is in the same directory as the yourapp.
+.. note:: The classloader in the **tests/** directory assumes that the **appframework/** folder is in the same directory as the your app.
 If you run your app in a different apps folder, you will need to link the App Framework into the same folder where your app folder resides.

 More examples for testing controllers are in the :file:`tests/controller/ItemControllerTest.php`